MisterMaroki/trade-tracker-extension-v1/README.md

 - load this into chrome as an unpacked ext.
 - you will only need to run npm start to update the app.
 - if this does not work, go to manage extensions, and hit update.

-## Bugs and feature requests

-Have a bug or a feature request?
-Please first read the [issue guidelines](https://reponame/blob/master/CONTRIBUTING.md) and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://reponame/issues/new).

 ## Creators